Next Indian general election

-General elections are expected to be held in India by April 2029 to elect the members of the 19th Lok Sabha, the lower house of Parliament.
+General elections are expected to be held in India by May or June 2029 to elect members of the 19^{th} Lok Sabha, the lower house of Parliament.

 Background

 The tenure of the 18th Lok Sabha is scheduled to end in June 2029.
-In the 2024 Indian general election, incumbent prime minister Narendra Modi ran for a third consecutive term.
+In the 2024 Indian general election, incumbent prime minister Narendra Modi ran for a third consecutive term with a coalition government.
 His Bharatiya Janata Party (BJP) had enjoyed an absolute majority—a minimum of 272 seats—in the 2014 and 2019 elections.
 The primary opposition was the Indian National Developmental Inclusive Alliance (INDIA), a coalition formed in 2023 by the Indian National Congress (INC) and many regional parties.
-The BJP won 240 seat although the NDA overall secured 293 of the house's 543 seats.
+The BJP won 240 seats, losing its majority in the Lok Sabha, with the NDA coalition securing 293 of the house's 543 seats.

 The INDIA coalition secured 234 seats, 99 of which were won by the Congress, garnering the party the official opposition status for the first time in 10 years.

 Seven independents and ten candidates from non-aligned parties also won seats in the Lok Sabha.